NYPL/ami-preservation/docs/pages/ami-specifications.md

 | Audio bit rate      | 320 kbps (CBR) |

 **Note:** While these specs permit a variety of technical values to accommodate the source material, all DVD-derived service copies must validate against the [NYPL MediaConch DVD SC policy](https://github.com/NYPL/ami-preservation/tree/main/ami_scripts/MediaconchPolicies).

+**Note for VCDs:**
+Apply the same service-copy settings as for DVDs (see [Service copy specifications: video group 4](#service-copies-dvd)), transcoding the MPEG-1 DAT streams into H.264/MP4 per spec.

 <a name="additional-video-specifications"></a>
 ### Additional video specifications